1jeongk/VoiceID/README.md

-# FaceID
+# VoiceID

-This is FaceID project for POSTECH EE Capstone Design Project I.
+This is VoiceID project for POSTECH EE Capstone Design Project I.